 10. TEAM SCORERS AND UMPIRES

 CCA may appoint umpires for matches.
 Teams are expected to supply umpires to officiate at games as required by CCA.
-Umpires should ideally be neutral and not participating in the game as players.
-If the umpires are to be paid, it is the responsibility of both captains to ensure payment is made.
+Umpires should be neutral and not participating in the game as players.

 11. PENALTY POINTS FOR BREACH OF RULES.

-Teams that fail to supply umpires for the whole game when required are liable to a penalty of one point deduction.
+11.2 Failure to provide umpires or scorers for the whole game when required – 1 penalty point

 12. THE RESULT